This is a variant of the standard draw game, but it has the requirement that a player sets two tiles at a time.

 The game uses a double six domino set.
 The game is best for two to four players.

 One player is picked to be the dealer.
 He distributes the tiles to himself and the other players.
-Each player gets (8 - the number of players) tiles in his hands.
-All but one of the rest of the tiles are left in the boneyard.
-The dealer draws one tile at random and turns it face up on the table.
+Each player gets (8 minus the number of players) tiles in his hands.
+The dealer draws one tile at random from the remainder and turns it face up on the table.
+All the rest of the tiles are left face down in the boneyard.

 Tiles are laid end to end by matching the suits in the usual manner.
 Doubles may or may not be played crosswise as is your custom; they have no significance.

 The player to the dealer's left makes the first play of the round.
 The lead in this hand will be the dealer for the next round and so on around the table.

 A player's turn consists of exactly one of these options:

 - Playing two tiles on the opposite ends of the line of tiles which was started by the initial tile.
 This requirement to play tiles in pairs is where the game gets its name.
 If the boneyard is not empty and he cannot play, he draws one tile and play passes to the next player around the table.

 - If the boneyard is empty and the player has one tile left, then he can set the tile on either end of the line of tiles.